e-finance-frankfurt/server-user/manual-user/README.md

 Depending on your user name, the JupyterHub will give you different configuration options to choose from.
 Remember to choose your environment as small as possible (as large as necessary).

+**Optional: Building a different virtual environment**

+To build an environment open a terminal and proceed as follows:
+1. create a virtual environment: `conda create -n myownenv python=3.8`
+2. activate the environment: `source activate myownenv`
+3. if environment is active, you'll see the name of the environment in brackets when using the terminal
+4. install desired packages, e.g.: `pip install pandas`

+To manage the virtual environments
+1. list all virtual environments: `conda info --envs`
+2. deactivate the environment: `conda deactivate`
+3. delete an environment: `conda env remove --name myownenv`

+> Note that all your virtual environments are deleted if you shut down your server.
+Hence, it is highly recommended to transform your steps builiding an custom environment into a simple python script.

 ## 2&nbsp; Jupyter Server